ethereum/execution-apis/src/engine/interop/specification.md

 3. Client software **SHOULD** stop the updating process either by finishing to serve the [**`engine_getPayload`**](#engine_getPayload) call with the same `payloadId` value or when [`SECONDS_PER_SLOT`](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/beacon-chain.md#time-parameters-1) (currently set to 12 in the Mainnet configuration) seconds have passed since the point in time identified by the `timestamp` parameter.

 4. Client software **MUST** set the payload field values according to the set of parameters passed in the call to this method with exception for the `feeRecipient`.
 The `coinbase` field value **MAY** stem from what is specified by the `feeRecipient` parameter.

+5. Client software **SHOULD** respond with `2: Action not allowed` error if the sync process is in progress.

+6. Client software **MUST** respond with `4: Missing resource` error if the parent block is unknown.

 ### engine_getPayload